nms-scribe/cosmopoeia/idea.md

   * while let (e,province,state,priority) = queue.pop:
     * for each neighbor of e:
       * land = !neighbor.terrain.is_water
-      * if !land and cells.shore_distance === 0: continue -- TODO: this only makes sense if we didn't go beyond -10 in the ocean.
+      * if !land and cells.shore_distance === 0 or null: continue -- NOTE: this only makes sense if we didn't go beyond -10 in the ocean.
 But what province is going to go that far anyway?
 TODO: I'd probably say if it's < -2 instead.
-      * if land and neighbor.state !== state: continue -- TODO: Can't pass into a neighboring state
+      * if land and neighbor.state !== state: continue -- NOTE: Can't pass into a neighboring state
       * evevation [sic] = if neighbor.height >= 70 { 100 } else if neighbor.height >= 50 { 30 } else if neighbor.terrain.is_land { 20 } else { 100 }
       * total_cost = priority + evevation
       * if total_cost > max: continue;